2011 Atlantic hurricane season: Mid-season forecasts

 On June 1, CSU released their mid-season predictions, with numbers unchanged from those published in April.
-Concurrently, the Florida State University Center for Ocean-Atmospheric Prediction Studies (FSU COAPS) issued its third annual Atlantic hurricane season forecast, predicting 17 named storms, 9 hurricanes, and an ACE Index of 163.
+Concurrently, the Florida State University Center for Ocean-Atmospheric Prediction Studies (FSU) issued its third annual Atlantic hurricane season forecast, predicting 17 named storms, 9 hurricanes, and an ACE Index of 163.
 No prediction for the number of major hurricanes was made.
 A little over a month later, Weather Services International (WSI) issued their first forecast for the season.
 A total of 15 named storms, 8 hurricanes, and 4 major hurricanes were expected to develop for the entirety of the season.
 On August 3, CSU issued a mid-season update, though no change in predictions from their April outlook was made.
 The following day, NOAA issued their mid-season and final forecast for the season, calling for 14-19 named storms, 7-10 hurricanes, and 3-5 major hurricanes.
 The increase in numbers when compared to the pre-season forecast was due to the near-record start to the season.
 TSR also issued their sixth and final outlook on August 4, which increased the number of tropical storms to 16 and the number of hurricanes to 9, but continued to predict that there would be 4 major hurricanes.
 The final forecast for the 2011 season was issued by WSI on September 21, in which the organization called for 21 named storms, 7 hurricanes, and 4 major hurricanes; the philosophy for the increase in numbers was unchanged from CSU's.